Skip to content

 Overview

-The RAG Chatbot requires:
+The RAG Chatbot uses two databases:

 • PostgreSQL 16 - Modern relational database

-• pgvector - Vector similarity search extension for AI embeddings
+• pgvector - Vector similarity search extension for AI embeddings (ragdb only)

 Step 1: Install PostgreSQL 16